Please pre-book via the website. The number of tickets is limited.

 (5) In the auditorium, the classrooms and the screening rooms there are assistive devices for the hearing impaired.
 These assistive devices may be obtained from the museum’s front desk.

-(6) Additional accessibility services that will be installed soon: a “step here” system at the entrance to the building and an audio guide for the sight-impaired.
+(6) Additional accessibility services that will be installed soon: an audio guide for the sight-impaired.